 3. Educational program: preparation for diploma or GED.
 Other educational programs qualify if they are designed to help obtain a high school diploma or GED.
 This type of educational program must be funded by state or federal grants or, if privately operated, be of demonstrated effectiveness.
 Demonstrated effectiveness is measured by the success and quality of the program, including its length of operation and track record of success in placing participants in the workplace or in higher education.
 In other words, if you choose a privately run GED program, you will need to be selective and steer clear of ones that are recently opened or do not have a solid reputation.
 Programs run by local universities, adult schools, or community colleges are probably the best options.

 4. Education, Literacy, Vocational, or Career Training Program.
 Lastly, an education, literacy, vocational, or career training program meets the "currently in school" requirement if:

 If you are not in school, you can still become DACA eligible if you enroll in one of the school programs described above.
 USCIS will look at whether you are enrolled in school at the time you submit your DACA application.

 DACA applicants have the responsibility of proving that they meet the “currently in school” requirement.
 Although your family and friends may be willing to write statements on your behalf, not even “affidavits,” which are written statements made under oath, will be considered sufficient as proof.

-Evidence from official primary sources, such as school transcripts, are far more convincing because they provide first-hand forms of proof.
+Evidence from official sources, such as school transcripts, are far more convincing than evidence from less direct sources.
 Your best evidence to show that you are currently in school may include copies of official: